BaoGeist/Island-Mesh-Generation/README.md

 ### Generator

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
 The product takes up to 6 arguments, the name of the file where the generated mesh will be stored as binary with the option `-mv`, `regular` or `irregular` to determine what kind of mesh is built with the option `-mv`, and an integer value for the length of the side of the mesh with the option `-s`.
 If a regular mesh is created 3 additional arguments follow: an integer value for square sizes `-ss`, float value for transparency `-o`, and finally int value for thickness of segments `-t`.
-If a irregular mesh is created, 1 additional argument follows: an integer value for number of polygons to be created `-num`.
+If a irregular mesh is created, 2 additional arguments follow: an integer value for number of polygons to be created `-num` and the relaxation level `-ln`.

 The following will create a regular 500x500 mesh with 25 vertice square length, 1.00f transparency, and 1 thickness.
 These are the default values for a regular mesh as well.